eddyluursema/modeltrain/Speedometer/README.md

 }
 ```

-This program is handy to test the installation even when the detetctors are installed on the wooden gate.
+This program is handy to test the installation even when the detectors are installed on the wooden gate.

 ## Speed from L to R with two sensors